T

 Pontocho Alley

-A narrow, atmospheric alleyway running parallel to the Kamo River, lined with restaurants and bars, many with riverside seating in warmer months.
+Narrow, atmospheric alleyway running parallel to the Kamo River, packed with restaurants and bars.

 Dietary notes